-5. Conclusions and Recommendations
+4. Conclusions and Recommendations

 Applying a framework to monitor low income countries debt dynamics is fundamental in order to take preventive measures seeking to avoid the perverse effects that debt can have on countries' development dynamics.
-In this sense the introduction of the LIC DSF should be welcomed.
+In this sense the introduction of a regular assessment of debt sustainability in Mozambique should be welcomed.

-However, the potential benefits from its adoption could be overwhelmed by the dangers accruing from its conceptual and technical fragilities.
-Those fragilities not only lead to dubious results from the country's DSA as they also may produce a negative direct impact on the countries' debt position.
+However, the potential benefits from the adoption of this regular assessment could be overwhelmed by the dangers accruing from its conceptual and technical fragilities.
+Those fragilities may lead to dubious results from the country's DSA which can mislead the countries strategies to deal with external debt burden on the economy.

-While improper assessment of countries' debt distress risk arise mainly because of the misperception of the LICs structural characteristics resulting in the use of weak proxies of repayment capacity benchmarked against improperly defined thresholds of sustainability with no link to economic and development concerns, the negative impact on the country's debt position may arise because of the impact on liquidity and solvency that the DSF and its role in the international aid architecture produce, as a result of a negligence of specific countries' needs and structural characteristics in favor of imposing a one-size-fits-all development model and its analytically weakly supported ideas.
+While improper assessment of countries' debt distress risk arise mainly because of the misperception of the LICs structural characteristics (in the case of Mozambique the neglecting of the fact that megaprojects that concentrate a large of production and trade have very few and weak linkages with the rest of the economy) resulting in the use of weak proxies of repayment capacity benchmarked against improperly defined thresholds of sustainability with no link to economic and development concerns, the negative impact on the country's debt position may arise because of the impact on liquidity and solvency that the DSF and its role in the international aid architecture produce, as a result of a negligence of specific countries' needs and structural characteristics in favor of imposing a one-size-fits-all development model and of its analytically weakly supported ideas.

 Therefore, acknowledging both the positive and negative aspects of the DSF, some improvements would be welcomed.
-These would have to include i) a replacement of the indicators of debt burden to take into account not only the countries' capacity to service the debt but also their needs to take developmental expenses; ii) a proper definition of the thresholds taking due consideration of external shocks vulnerability and linking debt to development problems with an improved understanding of their relationship; iii) an added joint framework to assess fiscal and external sustainability with adequate consideration of the impact of domestic and of private non-publicly guaranteed debt on the overall debt distress risk; and a reform of the DSF recommendations and the aid architecture to replace the ex-post debt relief measures for a state contingent debt contract as ex-ante debt relief mechanism.
+These would have to include i) a replacement of the indicators of debt burden to take into account not only the countries' capacity to service the debt but also their needs to take developmental expenses; ii) a proper definition of the thresholds taking due consideration of external shocks vulnerability and linking debt to development problems with an improved understanding of their relationship; iii) an added joint framework to assess fiscal and external sustainability with adequate consideration of the impact of domestic and of private non-publicly guaranteed debt on the overall debt distress risk.
 These improvements imply that the DSAs would require a more country specific in-depth analysis of the country's structural characteristics and its debt and development dynamics.